suryasr007/random-password-generator/README.md

 | minnumbers |   Minimum numbers required in password               | 1 |
 | minschars  |   Minimum special characters in the password         | 1 |

+## Update V2.2.0
+Application is now minimal(No dependencies).
+The API and WEB version are moved to https://github.com/suryasr007/rpg-web

 ## Update V2.1.0
-Application uses [secrets](https://docs.python.org/3/library/secrets.html) module instaed of `random` module **whenever** possible.
+Application uses [secrets](https://docs.python.org/3/library/secrets.html) module instead of `random` module on Python environments above 3.6.

-## Update V2.0.1
-Application is available at following link: https://random-pg.herokuapp.com/

 ## Update V1.1.0
 From version 1.1.0, Characters can be excluded from the required password by setting the properties on PasswordGenerator object